DavidHGillen/Element/README.md

    * WebGL 2.0
    * ~~Web ASM~~ unimplemented
 * Libs
+   * fx-extra: Build process file system util
    * uglify-es: Build process minification
    * evee: ES6 class event model
    * gl-matrix: Fast 3D vector and matrix library
    * PreloadJS: Data loading

 Other than above this is a from scratch build.
 I need to work and control the lower levels so many libraries would hinder more than help.
-Compatibility and content previews for THREE and other major web lib libraries are top tier requirements though so there will be some additions later, but I will avoid adding them to the repo and simply link out to their CDNs.
+Compatibility and content previews for THREE and other major web libraries are top tier requirements though so there will be some additions later, but I will avoid adding them to the repo and simply link out to their CDNs.

 # As a contributor (pull requesting a change)
 * Master is stable, don't PR master.
 Use the nightly branch.